 Topical analgesic products containing capsaicin are available for external use in cream, ointment, stick, pad, gel, liquid and lotion.
 Follow instructions on the package label.

-- Relieves joint and muscle pain, and nerve pain associated with diabetic neuropathy and arthritis.
+- Pain Reliever.
+Capsaicin helps relieve joint and muscle pain, and nerve pain associated with diabetic neuropathy and arthritis.
 Topical applications of capsaicin products relieve pain by diminishing the amount of substance P at nerve endings.
 Substance P is a neurotransmitter which causes the sensation of pain at nerve endings and transmits pain signals to the brain.

 - Lowers blood sugar.
 It is used in the treatment of diabetes to normalize glucose levels.